 Keep the Dutch oven on top of the stove for only 5 minutes tops.
 Once the five minutes are over, you can easily clean your Dutch oven by scrubbing and rinsing the iron.

 Once your oven is clean, reheat the Dutch oven again for ten minutes this time.
 Repeat the Sweetening process until you feel that the stench is gone.

 Season Cast Iron Dutch Ovens and Cast Iron Cookware

-Unlike other types of pots and skillets, a Dutch oven does not have a protective coating, Teflon or similar.
-Thus, they have to be seasoned or food will particles tend to cling on the pan’s bottom if the seasoning has broken down.
+Unlike other types of pots and skillets, a Dutch oven does not have a protective coating, Teflon, or similar.
+Thus, they have to be seasoned, or food will particles tend to cling to the pan’s bottom if the seasoning has broken down.

 Seasoning your Dutch oven with cooking oil or a cast iron conditioner is required to keep the stench away.